gowthamshetty77/NewsShere/README.md

 ## NewsSphere

-## Developer Information
-- This project was developed by **GOWTHAM**.
+- This project was developed by **Gowtham Shetty**.
 For more information or inquiries, feel free to reach out through GitHub.

 ## Project Overview